 Sam Cowling’s primary areas of research are metaphysics and the philosophy of comics.
+Dr. Cowling also regularly teaches courses on logic and the philosophy of science.
 He has published articles in Analysis, American Philosophical Quarterly, Australasian Journal of Philosophy, Inks, Philosophical Studies, Philosophical Quarterly, and the Stanford Encyclopedia of Philosophy.

-In philosophy of comics, his current projects focus on caricature, style, and pictorial representation.
+In the philosophy of comics, his current projects focus on caricature, style, and depiction.
 His most recent book, Philosophy of Comics (Bloomsbury, 2022), co-authored with Wesley D. Cray, explores the aesthetic, ethical, and metaphysical questions raised by comics.
-His research aims to understand the conventions of reading, drawing, and storytelling within comics by exploring the enormous diversity of the medium, ranging from satirical prints and forgotten newspaper strips to seventies horror comics and experimental manga.
-In addition to his areas of research, Dr. Cowling regularly teaches courses on logic and the philosophy of science.
+His research aims to understand the conventions of the medium by exploring its enormous diversity, which ranges from satirical prints and early newspaper strips to banned horror comics and experimental manga.